MaistoV/SYCL_AFU/afu_flow/README.md

 ```

 ## SYCL AFUs
-Using an AFU name including the substring `"sycl"`, an AFU can be defined in [OneAPI flow](../oneapi/) and exported in AFU flow with:
+Using an AFU name including the substring `sycl`, an AFU can be defined in [OneAPI flow](../oneapi/README.md) and exported in AFU flow with:
 ``` console
 $ make oneapi_ip
 ```